orstavik/JoiComponents/book/chapter11_event_comp/Pattern1_EventComposition.md

-# Pattern: EventComposition
+# Pattern: EventToEventComposition

-> It was surprising to see how rarely event composition is used.
-It made me second guess my self.
+> It was surprising to see how rarely EventToEventComposition is used.
+> It made me second guess my self.
 > And, while pursuing these second guesses, I became even more surprised.
-> Firstly, native events all follow the EventComposition pattern.
+> Firstly, many native events follow the EventToEventComposition pattern.
-> Through its actions, the platform implicitly, but still quite strongly advocates using this pattern.
+> Through its actions, the platform implicitly, but still quite strongly, advocates using this pattern.
 > Second, pursuing this pattern reveals several flaws in other approaches and several large benefits
-> for EventComposition:
+> for EventToEventComposition:
 > extreme ease of reuse, both across apps and within apps;
-> extremely low coupling to other parts of the code,
+> extremely low coupling to other parts of the code;
-> super clear interfaces yielding less confusion, misuse and general anxiety,
+> super clear interfaces yielding less confusion, misuse and general anxiety;
-> and lightDOM composeability, ie. you can combine events from the same vantage point as you can HTML elements.
+> and lightDOM composeability, ie. you can combine events from the same vantage point as you can native elements.
 > Yet, almost no one uses this approach!
 Why is that?
 > I really don't know. ¯\\\_(ツ)\_/¯

-EventComposition is the act of making a new event from one or more other events.
+EventToEventComposition is the act of making a new event from one or more other events.
-EventComposition is implemented as a single JS function added as a global, capture event listener.
+EventToEventComposition is implemented as a single JS function added as a global, capture event listener.
-When composing events, one relies on a series of strategic choices, that put together form different design patterns for EventCompositions.
+When composing events, one relies on a series of strategic choices, that put together form different design patterns for EventToEventCompositions.
 But, before we look at these strategies, we need to define a vocabulary.

+ * **event**: something happening in the browser.
+DOM Events being dispatched is an event, of course, but a callback triggered or native system task executed are also generally speaking an event.
- * **Composed event**: an event that is triggered by one or more other events.
+ * **DOM Event**: an event that is triggered by one or more other events.
+Some native system tasks such as browser navigation, (cf. defaultAction or native behavior) can often be considered an invisible DOM Event.
+ * **Composed event**: a DOM Event that is triggered by one or more other DOM Events.
- * **Triggering event**: an event that will initiate the dispatch a new composed event.
+ * **Triggering event**: a DOM Event that will initiate the dispatch a new composed event.
- * **Atomic event**: an event that is not triggered by any other events.
+ * **Atomic event**: a DOM event that is not triggered by any other DOM events.
  * **Event sequence**: a series of triggering events that when following a specific order will dispatch a composed event.
- * **Preceding event**: an event that propagates before another event.
+ * **Preceding event**: a DOM Event that propagates before another DOM Event.
- * **Trailing event**: an event that propagates after another event.
+ * **Trailing event**: a DOM Event that propagates after another DOM Event.
- * **Event Triggering function**: a (set of) functions that capture an event and dispatch composed events.
+ * **Event Triggering function**: a (set of) functions that capture DOM events and dispatch composed events.
-   The triggering function is at the very start of a triggering events propagation, ie. added a) globally (ie. to `window`) and b) in the capture phase of the propagation.
+   The triggering function is at the very start of a triggering event's propagation: added a) globally (ie. to `window`) and b) in the capture phase of the propagation.
- * **Native events**: events triggered by the browser.
+ * **Native events**: DOM Events created by the browser.
- * **Custom events**: events triggered by a script.
+ * **Custom events**: DOM Events created by a script.
+ * **Global events**: DOM Events that can apply to HTML elements in the entire DOM.

-## EventComposition strategies
+## EventToEventComposition strategies
 The strategic choices the developer needs to consider when composing events are:

 1. Should the composed event propagate independently of other events,